Groupby in Pandas

 Selecting a Column or Subset of Columns

-When making calculations for grouped data, we can select the column we want.
-For example, let’s find the averages for the data1 column into the groups of key1 and key2.
+When making calculations for grouped data, you can select a column.
+For example, let’s find the means for the data1 column using key1 and key2.

 Grouping with Dicts and Series

-Now suppose we want to group the columns.
-Let’s map the columns in the data set using the dictionary data structure.
+Let’s map the columns in the dataset using the dictionary.

-Now let’s create groups using this tag variable.
-By default, grouping is done according to the lines.
-We use the axis = 1 parameter since we will group by columns here.
+Now, let’s create groups using this label variable.
+By default, grouping is done according to the row.
+You use the axis = 1 parameter for the column.

 Grouping with Functions

-Using Python functions is a more productive way than mapping with Series and dictionary.
-We can call any function by typing it in groupby as a key.
-Returning values will be group names.
-Now let’s find the sum of the fruits in the fruit data set by the number of letters.
+Using Python functions is a more productive way than mapping with series and dictionary.
+Now, let’s find the sum of the fruits.

 Grouping by Index Levels

-You can access this data set from here.
-Let’s see the first five rows of the data set.
+You can find the dataset here.
+Let’s see the first five rows of the dataset.

-Next, let’s look at the structure of the variables in the data set.
+Next, let’s take a look at the structure of the variables in the dataset.

-Summary statistics came up as a table.
-Let’s filter to see the average by just one type.
+Let’s filter to see the mean by just one type.

-We had created groups by genre.
-Let’s want to find the average of all numeric type columns by genre.
+Let’s find the mean of all numeric type columns by genre.

-Let’s want to see a bar chart of global sales means by genre.
+Let’s see a bar plot of global sales.
 First, let’s use the %matplotlib inline magic command to see the graph between lines.